 The router lets you access your network anywhere within the operating range of your WiFi network.
-However, the operating distance or range of your WiFi connection can vary significantly depending on the physical placement of your router.
+However, the operating distance or range of your WiFi connection can vary significantly depending on the physical placement of the router.
+For example, the thickness and number of walls the WiFi signal passes through can limit the range.